-Assessment of competency in written English is required prior to student progression from junior year to senior year in the School of Nursing.

-Students are required to achieve a Satisfactory ("S") in EH 300 Competency in Writing prior to enrolling in senior year nursing courses.
-Any student who is unable to achieve an "S" in EH 300 will be individually assessed regarding matriculation to senior year nursing courses.
+Assessment of competency in written English is required prior to student progression from junior to senior year in the School of Nursing.
+Students are required to achieve a Satisfactory ("S") in EH 300, Competency in Writing, prior to enrolling in senior year nursing courses.
+Any student who is unable to achieve the required "S" will be individually assessed regarding matriculation.

 All students enrolled in upper division nursing courses must receive a grade of "C" or above in order to progress in the Nursing program.
 A satisfactory clinical grade is required to pass nursing courses with laboratory components.
+Students must maintain the skills and behaviors required for professional nursing (see Admission to the School of Nursing section above), including the ability to engage in critical thinking, in order to make safe and ethical clinical decisions.
 Students who receive a grade of "D" or "F" may repeat the course one time.
-A second failure in a nursing course will result in disenrollment from the School of Nursing.
+Students who are unsuccessful in two courses will be disenrolled from the School of Nursing.